Piano Trio No. 1 (Schumann)

-The first piano trio (first of three works with this title plus the Fantasiestücke Op.
-88 for the same forces) is in an intensely romantic style, and is the most celebrated of Schumann's trios in the modern repertoire.
+This piano trio (the first of three such works, and Fantasiestücke, Op.
+88, for the same forces) is in an intensely romantic style, and is the most celebrated of Schumann's trios in the modern repertoire.
 The opening movement begins with a surging theme that is heard in counterpoint initially between the piano's bass and the violin; the scherzo's driving dotted rhythm shares its smoothly ascending contour with the flowing trio section.
-The third movement features a duet between violin and cello, and moves without pause to the heroic tonic-major finale.
+The third movement features a duet between violin and cello, and moves without pause to the heroic tonic-major, D major, finale.